Improbable-Studios/demo-dialog/readme.md

 ### Instructions

+0. Download the "unity.package" and import into your unity project.
+Open the scene "dialog.unity"

 1. Go to Edit --> Project settings --> Input and create a new input control with name "talk" and positive button = "left ctrl"

 2. Launch.
 Press left ctrl to see dialogs.